Skip to main content Skip to footer

 Often referred to as a ‘UKF’ application, these types of application are for children (or qualifying adults) born before 1 July 2006 to unmarried British citizen or settled fathers.

-Please note a child born to parent who is British or has settled status at the time of the child's birth can apply for a passport to evidence it's nationality.
+Please note a child born to parent who is British or has settled status at the time of the child's birth and is automatically a British citizen can apply for a passport to evidence it's nationality.

 If you would like to discuss your child’s eligibility for British citizenship in more detail, please contact us on +44 (0)20 7038 3980, email us at info@rlegal.com or use our online enquiry form.